data4development/dataworkbench-cluster/docs/setup.md

 Once the cluster is created, it is possible to connect to it with the gcloud shell.

+### IAM & admin

+There is one component in the Mongo configuration to add a cluster role binding authorization.
+For this, the person deploying the configuration needs to have sufficient privileges in the project, for instance by being the owner of the project.

 ### Namespaces

 The respective testing, staging and production branches specify their namespace via kustomize.